arjanjohan/aptos-key-rotation/README.md

 This repository provides a step-by-step guide for **rotating an account's authentication key** on Aptos using the CLI.
 Through a simple example, it demonstrates how to upgrade a deployed package after performing key rotation.

+The scripts in this repository are based on the guide in the [Aptos documentation on key rotation](https://aptos.dev/en/build/guides/key-rotation).

 ## Introduction

 Aptos Move accounts have a public address, an authentication key, a public key, and a private key.
 The public address is permanent, always matching the account's initial authentication key, which is derived from the original private key.